About Cookeville

 Workforce

 Cookeville is a regional center for employment, education, retailing, health care, and recreational/cultural activities.
-Approximately 15,000 Upper Cumberland Region residents travel to Cookeville each day to work, attend school, received health care, shop, or participated in leisure time activities.
+It is the home of Tennessee Technological University, the top public university in the state.
+Also located in the City is the Cookeville Regional Medical Center, the largest hospital in the region.
+Approximately 20,000 Upper Cumberland Region residents travel to Cookeville each day to work, attend school, received health care, shop, or participated in leisure time activities.

-A wide variety of recreational and cultural opportunities are provided for residents of Putnam County and the Upper Cumberland Region by local governments, the state park system, civic clubs and community organizations.
-Cane Creek Park, a 260-acre park with a 56-acre lake is owned and operated by the City of Cookeville’s Department of Leisure Services.
-Three state parks offer many camping, picnicking, hiking, and other recreational opportunities.
-Three Corps of Engineer lakes, with over 1,200 miles of shorelines, are within a 30-minute drive.
+A wide variety of recreational and cultural opportunities are provided for Cookeville's residents and visitors.
+The City of Cookeville manages and maintains 10 scenic City parks, the jewel of which is Cane Creek Park, a 300-acre park with a 56-acre lake.
+Cookeville is known as the "World Capital of Waterfalls," for having over 150 within 40 miles.
+In addition, three Corps of Engineer lakes, with over 1,200 miles of shorelines, are within a 30-minute drive.

 The Cookeville Performing Arts Center offers a full schedule of touring plays and performances plus presentations by the Cookeville Summer Theatre and the Cookeville Children’s Theatre.
 The Tech Community Symphony, in operation since 1963, presents several concerts each year.
-Putnam County’s Parks and Recreation Department, the City of Cookeville’s Leisure Services Department, and the YMCA work together to provide a comprehensive recreational program.
 There are over 100 active civic clubs and community organizations in the county.

 Schools

 Cookeville and Putnam County have a consolidated school system.
-The Putnam County Board of Education operates fourteen schools with an enrollment of approximately 9,200 students.
 Six elementary schools, (grades Kindergarten to 4th), two middle schools, (grades 5 and 6 and grades 7 and 8), an alternative school, and a high school (grades 9 to 12), and an adult high school are located in Cookeville.
-The high school is accredited by the Southern Association of Colleges and Schools.
-Cookeville High School serves as a comprehensive vocational education center for all Putnam County Schools.
-Since 1989, Putnam County has received the Governor’s A+ Award for Excellence in Education, and ACT scores of Putnam County students are above the national average.
-In addition, two state-supported vocational schools serve Putnam County.
+Cookeville High School is accredited by the Southern Association of Colleges and Schools.
+It serves as a comprehensive vocational education center for all Putnam County Schools.